 Waxing and Tweezing

 Like laser hair removal, electrolysis works by destroying the hair follicle to prevent regrowth.
 Electrolysis transmits an electric charge directly to each individual hair follicle by a tiny probe, killing the targeted hair.
-Since only one hair can be treated at a time, individual treatment sessions can be quite long and patients often report them as quite painful as well.
+Since only one hair can be treated at a time, individual treatment sessions can be quite long.

 Electrolysis will only impact the hair during its growth phase, so multiple sessions will be needed, increasing the total treatment cost.
 Electrolysis can be used for any hair color or skin type with the same results, making electrolysis the ideal solution for those with light hair or dark skin.